marev711/macreport/README.md

 * white: future (not yet in database)
 * bold blue: Mondays

-Note the intermittent gray boxes for PersonD the 27:th and 28:th is an iPhone that was present but did not reply to `nmap` during this time interval.
+Note the intermittent gray boxes for PersonD the 27:th and 28:th, this is an iPhone that was present but did not reply to `nmap` during this time interval.

 ### Pushover notice
 The pushover script is run separately and will read the database and when a known MAC-address reconnects, send a push notice to via the [Pushover][pushover-url]-service.
 For an example of the push notice received, see,